andrewozhegov/katacoda-scenarios/mercurial-intro/1_install.md

-## Install Mercurial

-you can install `mercurial` from ubuntu repository by run this command
+You can install `mercurial` from ubuntu repository by run this command

 `sudo apt install -y mercurial`{{execute}}